-To help you tailor JIRA to your organisation's needs, JIRA enables you to manipulate the display and behaviour of issue fields ('Summary', 'Description', 'Issue Type', etc).
+To help you tailor JIRA to your organization's needs, JIRA enables you to manipulate the display and behavior of issue fields ('Summary', 'Description', 'Issue Type', etc).
 You can:

 - Change a field's description